mathworks/docmaker/tbx/docmakerdoc/automation.md

 The task will be skipped if the input and output have not changes since the last successful run.
 Furthermore `buildtool clean` will remove generated artifacts, without the need to call `docerdelete` explicitly.

-If you separate documentation input from output, then you need to move the generated files at the end of `docTask`:
+If you separate documentation input from output, then you need to move the generated files at the end of the documentation task:

 ```matlab
 function docTask(c)